pagkly/Zed/Investopedia3/What the Total Debt-to-Capitalization Ratio Tells Us.md

 What the Total Debt-to-Capitalization Ratio Tells Us
 ## What Is the Total Debt-to-Capitalization Ratio?

-The total [debt-to-capitalization ratio](https://www.investopedia.com/terms/d/debt-to-capitalratio.asp) is a tool that measures the total amount of outstanding company [debt](https://www.investopedia.com/terms/d/debtratio.asp) as a percentage of the firm’s total capitalization.
-The ratio is an indicator of the company's [leverage](https://www.investopedia.com/terms/l/leverage.asp), which is debt used to purchase assets.
+The total [[debt-to-capitalization ratio]](https://www.investopedia.com/terms/d/debt-to-capitalratio.asp) is a tool that measures the total amount of outstanding company [[debt]](https://www.investopedia.com/terms/d/debtratio.asp) as a percentage of the firm’s total capitalization.
+The ratio is an indicator of the company's [[leverage]](https://www.investopedia.com/terms/l/leverage.asp), which is debt used to purchase assets.

 Companies with higher debt must manage it carefully, ensuring enough cash flow is on hand to manage principal and interest payments on debt.
-Higher debt as a percentage of total capital means a company has a higher risk of [insolvency](https://www.investopedia.com/terms/i/insolvency.asp).
+Higher debt as a percentage of total capital means a company has a higher risk of [[insolvency]](https://www.investopedia.com/terms/i/insolvency.asp).

 ## The Formula for the Total Debt-to-Capitalization Ratio Is